dd32/td-gh-ex/readme.txt

 - Version 2.0.4
 Removed checking useragent for html5shiv and used wp_script_add_data instead.
 Removed unwanted file_exists check for admin-config.php.

+- Version 2.0.5
+Added a method to display sticky posts for the two featured posts that are just next to the slider.